werckme/language-features/README.md

 # language-features for werckmeister
 a javascript library to be used by the werckmeister component and by the vscode extension.
-It could also be seen as the core functionallity of a [lanuage server](https://langserver.org/), excluding all of the protocol/server stuff.
+It could also be seen as the core functionality of a [language server](https://langserver.org/), excluding all of the protocol/server stuff.

 Targeting the following features:
 * code completion